PDA-UR/Sketchable-Interaction/SI-Doc/abstract_concept/abstract_concept.md

 ## Inspiration

-cite isenberg stuff
+Isenberg et al.'s *Buffer Framework*[1] inspired SI from the technical point of view.
+It targets large displays, such as multi-touch tables and augmented desks or walls.
+They propose to outfit interactive surfaces with underlying layers of buffers which rasterize the complete screen into equally sized squares with pixels being the smallest possible peculiarity.
+Once objects are moved around the screen each buffer applies its effect to the object according to its location on the grid.
+Such effects, however, only modify the graphical representation of an object in regard to its location on the interactive surface and buffer grid.
+Underlying information is untouched.
+For example, file icons or images can be seamlessly magnified in this way by moving them across a buffer which is modelled to allow a gradual increase in magnification.

+Isenberg et al. extended on this concept by proposing further applications and usages of the *Buffer Framework* in regard to mobile spatial tools [2].
+They defined tools for either swiping an area clear of objects, pile them together or change their alignment either in order to face the user or to be perpendicular to the screen.
+They achieved this by attaching *buffers* to tools, which are either moved around, e.g. via touch, and apply their action locally and instantaneously or change the underlying buffer composition by overwriting its values with the ones of the tool's buffer.

+SI builds upon the *Buffer Framework* [1] in two major ways:
+* allowing the arbitrary sketching of a *buffer* instead of a fixed grid
+* allowing the manipulation of data as well instead of focusing on graphical representations

 ## Concept
 Sketchable Interaction's core elements are *interactive regions* and their interplay.
 Every interaction is performed and every action is triggered with the involvement of interactive regions.
 Therefore, a SI environment or context is an interactive region serving as a canvas on which users are able to sketch other interactive regions.
 In order to make the most basic interaction with SI -sketching- work, interactive regions have to satisfy certain qualities:
-* interactive regions trigger effects when colliding based on *capabilities*
+* interactive regions trigger effects when colliding with regard to their *capabilities*
-* interactive region can be linked to another region based on *capabilities*
+* interactive region can be linked to another region with regard to their *capabilities*

-For realizing sketching on the SI context, an interactive region has to be linked to the mouse cursor or detected finger blob via the *position* capability (the interaction technique for linking also involves interactive regions of course).
+For realizing sketching within a SI context, an interactive region has to be linked to the mouse cursor or detected finger blob via the *position* capability (the interaction technique for linking also involves interactive regions of course).
-Now, this can be viewed as a brush for the canvas users want to sketch in.
+Now, the mouse cursor or finger can be seen as a brush for the canvas.
 In order to paint on a canvas, the brush has to collide with it.
 Moving the mouse cursor across the SI context region triggers numerous collisions allowing the sketching of shapes.
 In order to do so, the canvas region has the capability to *receive color information* from an colliding interactive region as long as the colliding regions satisfies the *send color information* capability.
-Therefore, the colliding mouse region applies its *effect* to the SI context region, ergo the SI context's area of collision with the mouse region is colored according to the mouse region's color data.
+Therefore, the colliding mouse region applies its *effect* to the SI context region, ergo the SI context's area of collision with the brush region is colored according to the brush region's color data.

-From here, users can sketch interactive regions which are capable to show a seamless preview of a file on the desktop once the file's interactive region collides with it.
+From here, users can sketch numerous interactive regions which are capable to send and receive a multitude of effects, so users can sketch their workspaces and workflows as they see fit.
+For example, a potential interactive region displays a seamless preview (read the content of a text-file or see the image stored in an image file) of a file on the desktop once the file's interactive region collides with it.
-Or for a more advanced example, users can build a workflow such as: Tag a file, compress it to zip and then send it by email to a co-worker.
+Or for a more advanced example, users can build a workflow such as: Tag a file, compress it to zip and then send the zip-archive by email to another person.
-All achieved by simply colliding the involved regions potentially linked to *artifacts*.

 <!--image of mtt prototype-->